From Gulf to Ocean, Toxicology Builds Bridges

 Councilor

 Dr. Saleh is a physician and academician.
 She currently lectures in the forensic medicine and clinical toxicology department at the Faculty of Medicine, Assiut University, and is a senior research member of the Forensic Chemistry and Clinical Toxicology lab.
 In addition, she is an adjunct lecturer of Environmental Toxicology at the Molecular Biology Research Institute at Assiut University, Egypt.
 In 2022 Dr. Saleh earned her PhD in Nanotoxicology from Nagoya City University, Japan where she performed multiple risk assessment experiments using (TIPS) techniques in animal models and applied for a patent for validation of this novel research technique.
-Dr. Saleh brings approximately 12 years of experience in conducting toxicology and risk assessment studies, including academic research on environmental toxins in Egypt and Japan, that are published in high-impact journals.
-With a special interest in endocrine-disrupting chemicals, Nano-toxins, pesticides, and heavy metals.
-She presented several talks and poster presentations at high-level and recognized conferences, and she has received promising awards for scientific excellence and innovation at both national and international levels.
-She is the author/ co-author of 6 publications, including peer-reviewed articles.
-She has been a member of the SOT since 2019.
+Dr. Saleh brings approximately 12 years of experience in conducting toxicology and risk assessment studies, including academic research on environmental toxins in Egypt and Japan.
+She is the author/co-author of 6 publications and has been a member of the SOT since 2019.

 Postdoctoral Representative